 How Much Does a Ceiling Fan Cost?

-A fan usually requires one to three hours of labor for a typical install, generally costing in the $100 to $300 range for labor.
+A fan usually requires one to three hours of labor for a typical installation, generally costing in the $100 to $600 range for labor.
 More difficult installations or adding new wiring will likely add to the cost.

 Most people think of a ceiling fan as a means to cool a room without the use of expensive air conditioning.
 However, you can also use it to redistribute warm air as well.
 Heat rises and will stay up there.

-During the cold winter months, run your fan in reverse, or clockwise on low speed.
+During the cold winter months, run your fan in reverse or clockwise at a low speed.
 This simple flip of the switch will gently redistribute the warm air trapped on the ceiling.
 Warm air is then pushed out toward the walls, down, and back into the room.